 A beauty Dennis!!

-I figured that since I currently have 26 of Alan's knives, I would just change the title of this thread and make it into an Alan Davis knife picture thread.
+I figured that since I own a bunch of Alan's knives, I would just change the title of this thread and make it into an Alan Davis knife picture thread.
 So, if you have any of Alan's knives and wish to post a picture here, that would be great.
 We can then have one place to go to see all of Alan's creations.
 Below is the latest one I received.
 Over time, will post pics of the rest of my Davis knives.

 Here is a real beauty.
 While I have knives with various handle material ....
 I am really a wood guy!
 Love a beautiful wood.
 When Alan listed this sweet Ironwood burl, all I could say was wow!
 Less than 15 minutes after he listed her ..... she was mine!
 The blade is 3.5 inches of Alabama Damascus which Alan parkerized, giving it really great contrast.
 The carbon fiber bolsters really go well with the presentation grade Ironwood and really make it pop!
 As with all of Alan's folders .... it is buttery smooth and flies open.